 - Have a valid U.S. bank account

 Applying for a personal loan from Upstart is easy thanks to their convenient online portal.
 It all starts with getting “pre-qualified for a loan” through their interface, which you can do after submitting information such as your name, income, employment details, address, phone number, and email address.

 Once you’re pre-qualified, you can decide whether you like the loan terms you were offered.
 If you do, you can move forward by completing the application with your Social Security number.

 If you’re approved for a personal loan, you may receive instant notification verifying your new loan details.
 You may also have your loan funded with an automatic deposit in your bank account as soon as the next business day.

 Should You Get a Personal Loan from Upstart?

 If your credit isn’t perfect or you have a thin credit profile, applying for a loan through Upstart can make a lot of sense.
 This lender will consider more than your credit score when assessing you for approval, which can help you get the money you need even if your credit needs some help.

 However, Upstart may not offer the lowest rates or best loan terms available.
-If you want to end up with the most affordable personal loan available to you based on your creditworthiness, it’s crucial to shop around and compare loan rates, terms, and fees.
+If you want to end up with the most affordable personal loan available based on your credit score, it’s crucial to shop around and compare loan rates, terms, and fees.
 The right loan is out there waiting for you, but you’ll need to do some legwork to find it.